MaheshBabu11/S7-CSE-Compiler-lab-KTU/exp3/README.md

 Use "CAPITALS" to denote input symbols, Use e for ε .

-A sample output is shown below:
+A sample output is shown below :

 <kbd><img src="https://github.com/MaheshBabu11/S7-CSE-Compiler-lab-KTU/blob/main/exp3/output.png"/></kbd>